2008 Democratic National Convention: Preparations

 The work to prepare Pepsi Center for the Democratic National Convention was expected to cost $15 million.
 In addition, a 220000 sqft temporary building to be used by the media was built near Pepsi Center.

-Convention organizers, including the Democratic National Convention Committee and the Denver 2008 Convention Host Committee, expected 50,000 attendees, out of which 5,000 were delegates and 15,000 media personnel.
+Convention organizers, including the Democratic National Convention Committee and the Denver 2008 Convention Host Committee, expected 50,000 attendees, of whom 5,000 were delegates and 15,000 media personnel.
 However, they anticipated 75,000 people coming to watch Obama accept the nomination on Thursday.

+The stage erected at Invesco Field for the convention's final evening featured doric columns meant to evoke the White House's neoclassical architecture.
+Some critics criticized this design as evoking imperial imagery.

 Labor issues

 The head of the International Alliance of Theatrical Stage Employees Local No. 7, Jim Taylor, refused to sign a no-strike agreement for the convention.
-Pepsi Center normally uses nonunion labor, but used Taylor's union during the convention, and Taylor wants Pepsi Center to use his union for all events.
+Pepsi Center normally uses nonunion labor, but used Taylor's union during the convention, and Taylor wanted Pepsi Center to use his union for all events.

 Security measures

 As with past political conventions since 2000, the Democratic National Convention was designated a National Special Security Event (NSSE) by the United States Department of Homeland Security (DHS).

-The Denver Police Department doubled in size to 3,000 officers for the DNC, and by including other police from 52 neighboring law enforcement agencies.
+The Denver Police Department doubled in size to 3,000 officers for the DNC, by including other police from 52 neighboring law enforcement agencies.
 Police were equipped with riot gear in preparation for unorganized protests.
 Throughout the event, a total of 152 arrests were made for offenses related to the convention.